 The Office of the Police and Crime Commissioner (OPCC) works with local agencies to break the cycle of reoffending.

+Mark’s commitment to the agenda is clear and he is chairing the Local Criminal Justice Board, which brings together relevant partners to help reduce crime.
 The reasons individuals reoffend are often multiple, complex and interlinked.
 In order to address those reasons and help people to choose a path away from offending, a multi-agency approach is required.

 There are two main streams of work: